Jo Ractliffe: Coverage

 Things Fall Apart was a group exhibition that took its title from Chinua Achebe's novel Things Fall Apart.
 "Seen by many as the archetypal modern African novel in English, the book reflects on the devastating impact of colonialism in Africa.
 The exhibition uses this association to focus on a similar loss of utopian perspective following the end of the Cold War and collapse of the Communist Bloc’s investment in African cultural and political development.
 Things Fall Apart presents fifteen contemporary artists’ projects linked to this theme in different ways."

 Figures and Fictions was a group show that exhibited the work of seventeen photographers.
-The hosting museum saidof the exhibit: "The excitement and urgency surrounding photography in South Africa today is partly explained by its local context: embedded in colonial history, ethnography, anthropology, journalism and political activism, the best photography emerging from the country has absorbed and grapples with its weighty history, questioning, manipulating and revivifying its visual codes and blending them with contemporary concerns.
+The hosting museum said of the exhibit: "The excitement and urgency surrounding photography in South Africa today is partly explained by its local context: embedded in colonial history, ethnography, anthropology, journalism and political activism, the best photography emerging from the country has absorbed and grappled with its weighty history, questioning, manipulating and revivifying its visual codes and blending them with contemporary concerns.
 Post-Apartheid, complex and fundamental issues - race, society, gender, identity - remain very much on the surface.
 This is reflected by image makers who harness the resulting scenes as a form of creative tension within their personal vision.
 Here, distinctive photographic voices have emerged: local in character and subject matter, but of wider international interest because of their combined intensity."

 Impressions from South Africa was an exhibit at New York's Museum of Modern Art that showcased South African art from the height of apartheid in 1965 onwards.
-"From the earliest print in the exhibition, made in 1965 (the Museum’s first acquisition of work by a South African artist), to printed posters from the height of the antiapartheid movement in the 1980s, to projects by a younger generation that reflect new and evolving artistic concerns, these works are striking examples of printed art as a tool for social and artistic expression."
+"From the earliest print in the exhibition, made in 1965 (the Museum’s first acquisition of work by a South African artist), to printed posters from the height of the anti-apartheid movement in the 1980s, to projects by a younger generation that reflect new and evolving artistic concerns, these works are striking examples of printed art as a tool for social and artistic expression."